-West Virginia Motor Speedway is an abandoned dirt oval racetrack in north-central West Virginia.
-It has been closed since 2013.
+West Virginia Motor Speedway, an abandoned dirt oval racetrack in north-central West Virginia, closed in 2013.

 The West Virginia Motor Speedway, with a 5/8-mile clay oval, terraced hillside seating, concrete bleachers, and camping, 4 opened with the All-Star Circuit of Champions Late Model Series on May 19, 1985.
 5

 The fate of the Speedway was undecided after the 2001 season after the leaser of the Speedway, KC Spurlock, failed to make payments to a half dozen drivers.
 3 Renegade Dirt Car Racing Series, which sanctioned the event, paid the drivers but the track staff and advertisers went unpaid.
 After the fiasco, Pat Minnite assumed the role of promoter after reaching agreements to operate the speedway.
 2

 The racetrack closed after the 2011 racing season because of waning attendance.
 1 After the track was shortened to a 4/10-mile oval in August 2012, the Speedway was once again the host of several events until it closed again in 2013.
 The owner of the idled racetrack sought to lease the property but the efforts were halted after one of the main roads to the site closed in April 2015 after a culvert collapsed during a heavy rainstorm.
 1

 [su_spoiler title=”Sources” icon=”caret”]

 - “West Virginia Motor Speedway may be leased, sold after project.”
 Parkersburg News and Sentinel 21 Jul.
 2016: n.p.
 Web.

 - Felten, Matt, editor.
 “RACING RETURNS TO WEST VIRGINIA MOTOR SPEEDWAY.”
 West Virginia Motor Speedway, 3 June 2002, article.